manonromain/manonromain.github.io/old_index.md

 ## Job & Research Experience

 - __November 2021 - now__: _Data journalist_ at Le Monde, France
-As part of Les décodeurs, I wrote some data-journalism articles, a few fact-checks.
+As part of Les Décodeurs, I wrote some data-journalism articles, a few fact-checks.
 I also write Python scripts for the newsroom and clean large databases for investigation purposes.
 - __June 2020 - August 2021__: _PhD candidate_ at SIERRA - INRIA/CNRS, France
 Structure learning of causal networks using optimization techniques.
 Advised by Alexandre d'Aspremont.
 - __2019 - 2020__: _Teaching assistant_ at Stanford University, USA